Central Limit Theorem for Process Improvement with Python

 Problem Statement

-You are the Inbound Manager of a multinational clothing retail company known for its fast-fashion clothing for men, women, teenagers, and children.
+You are the Inbound Manager of a multinational clothing retail company.

 1. You receive the cartons by pallets that you unload from the truck